 Deploying a cloud function from the CLI

-GCP offers Cloud Shell, a command line interface.
-This also works from any browser, without any prior installation.
+A command-line interface (CLI) is the preferred tool if you regularly manage cloud projects.
+GCP offers Cloud Shell, a standard bash environment working directly from your browser, without any prior installation.
 The magic behind it is that it automatically handles an SSH connection to a small VM where everything I need is pre-installed.
-The command line utility is
+The main command-line utility is

 gcloud.
 Let’s get a chrono (⌛) of each step…